-You must have a minimum of third party insurance to drive a quad bike on the road.
+You must have third party insurance to drive a quad bike on the road.

 A quad bike can only carry passengers if it is designed to do so and has the right number of seats.
 Check with the manufacturer if you’re not sure.

-Quad bike drivers and passengers don’t have to wear crash helmets, but it’s recommended.
+Quad bike drivers and passengers in England, Scotland and Wales do not have to wear crash helmets, but it’s recommended.

 Using a quad bike off-road

-You don’t need a driving licence to ride a quad bike off-road.
+You do not need a driving licence to ride a quad bike off-road.

-You don’t have to tax and register your quad bike if you’re only going to use it off-road.
+You do not have to tax and register your quad bike if you’re only going to use it off-road.
 However, there is an ‘off-road register’ where you can record the details of your off-road quad bike, which could help the police find it if it’s stolen.